 SOS is also looking to become a Recognized Service Organization within the LCMS but also be a vehicle for promoting other RSOs such as Rebecca’s Garden of Hope in its Tutoring and Mentoring curriculum.
 We would be honored if you would like for a representative from the SOS Center to come to your church and or organization to speak, so just give us a call.

-In December of 1982, Ken & Arlene Greve launched the SOS Center out of a store front on 3742 W. North Ave. as they were inspired by Chris’s compassion for the troubled and the struggling and they quickly recognized the need for educational services and opportunities.
+In December of 1982, Ken & Arlene Greve launched the SOS Center out of a store front on 3742 W. North Ave. as they were inspired by Christ’s compassion for the troubled and the struggling and they quickly recognized the need for educational services and opportunities.
 The center activities and programs outgrew that location and were moved to our current location in 1992.

 The SOS Center has been an effective urban Christian outreach center in our Community for over 30 years.
 We serve clients and children who come to us form the Sherman Park and HI-Mount communities.